YogeshT22/YogeshT22/README.md

 - 🌱 I’m currently learning React and also getting good grip on theoretical computer science concepts (for eg: DSA, Compiler Design etc).

-- 💼 Mostly working with Full stack MERN website also C++, Java and Python Projects using libraries like ( Qt, Boost, OpenGL, Tkinter etc ).
+- 💼 Mostly working with Full stack MERN website also C++, Java and Python Projects <br> using libraries like ( Qt, Boost, OpenGL, Tkinter etc ). <br/>

 - ❓ Ask me about anything related to MERN stack and related technologies